Docs

 }

-This way, you can call the server methods from the client, and the TypeScript compiler will check if the method exists and if the parameters are correct.
+This way, you can call the server methods from the client, and the TypeScript compiler checks if the method exists and if the parameters are correct.

 You can rewrite the React component to use the generated TypeScript functions: